 Term and Termination

-This Agreement shall enter into force with date of signature and shall initially continue in effect until 31.12.2023.
+This Agreement shall enter into force on 31.10.2021 and shall continue in effect until 30.09.2023.

-Thereafter the term of this Agreement shall be automatically extended for subsequent renewal periods of one (1) year at a time, unless terminated by either Party with six (6) months advance written notice.
+Thereafter, this Agreement shall automatically expire, unless the Parties explicitly agree in writing on the renewal of this Agreement.

 At any time during the term of this Agreement, if there is a default by one Party, the non-defaulting Party may, subject to a thirty (30) days prior default notice, terminate this Agreement, or at its option, suspend performance of its obligations hereunder, unless the defaulting Party cures the default within thirty (30) days after receipt of the default notice.